Wisconsin Law Enforcement Torch Run Dale Brunner Hall of Fame Award

 Diamond Level of Excellence Award

-In September 2019, the Wisconsin Law Enforcement Torch Run (LETR) was recognized for their 2018 fundraising efforts at the 2019 International LETR Conference in Colorado.
-Wisconsin’s LETR received the Diamond Award of Excellence for raising more than $2 million for Special Olympics Wisconsin.
-The program was also recognized as the sixth largest grossing fundraising LETR program in the world!
+In December 2021, the Wisconsin Law Enforcement Torch Run (LETR) was recognized for their 2020 fundraising efforts at the 2020 International LETR Conference.
+Wisconsin’s LETR received the Diamond Award of Excellence for raising more than $1 million for Special Olympics Wisconsin.
+The program was also recognized as the eighth largest grossing fundraising LETR program in the world!